hosin211/Custom-loader-flutter-web/README.md

-# Custom-loader-flutter-web
+# Custom-loader for flutter-web

-The code  of your index flutter web build is replased by one in Exampls
+replase The code of your index file in the web build by one in Exampls after you build your web project